drosseau/binja-string-array/README.md

 _View the strings in an array at a given address as a C variable_

 ## Description:
 Enumerates the string pointers at a given address.
 The address is treated as if it were a `const char**`.
-In some cases your array might end with a `NULL` address, in which case you can put the number of strings as -1 and it will keep reading addresses until `NULL` is reached.
+If you put -1 as the number of strings it will keep reading until the first `NULL` address.

 ![Using on the example binary](example-image.png)